tardate/LittleArduinoProjects/Radio/AM/HX108-2/README.md

 [shango066 has a great video on tuning the HX108-2](https://www.youtube.com/watch?v=XWtskDrjDgA?t=3271).

 Since we don't have any AM stations in range, I did a rough manual alignment against some digital signals in the local MW band.
-I readthe frequency with a commercial radio, then adjusted the HX108-2 so that the signal appears at roughly the same frequency according to the front dial.
+I read the frequency with a commercial radio, then adjusted the HX108-2 so that the signal appears at roughly the same frequency according to the front dial.

 Since I'm tuning with an ugly digital signal, I can't really tell if the IF and demodulator stages are perfectly aligned, although they seem fine and couldn't be improved much with fiddling.
 The main thing I needed to do was adjust the oscillator so that the frequency range roughly lines up with the decal/front dial.
-I got "close enough for now" by just adusting B2 红 red:
+I got "close enough for now" by just adjusting B2 红 red:

 * set the variable capacitor to position the front dial at the expected frequency of the signal I was aiming for
 * adjust B2 红 red until the signal is received at best strength/quality

 ![step8-tuning](./assets/step8-tuning.jpg?raw=true)

-## Step 9: Putting it all together!
+## Step 9: Putting it all together

 ![HX108-2_build](./assets/HX108-2_build.jpg?raw=true)